shoutmarble/livekit-meet-docker/README.md

 - `meet`: A sample video conferencing application powered by LiveKit.
 This is not intended for real-world production use.
 - `livekit`: The LiveKit server.
+- ~`caddy`: A Caddy server functioning as a reverse proxy.~
-- `caddy`: A Caddy server functioning as a reverse proxy.
+- `sozu`: A Sozu server functioning as a reverse proxy.

 ## Setup